ADHD or ADD Treatment for Children

-- If you choose to put your child on medication, that doesn’t mean he or she has to stay on it forever.
-Although it isn’t safe to bounce off and on any drug repeatedly, you can safely decide to stop treating your child’s ADD/ADHD with medication if things aren’t going well.
+If you choose to put your child on medication, that doesn’t mean he or she has to stay on it forever.
+Although it isn’t safe to bounce off and on any drug repeatedly, you can safely decide to stop treating your child’s ADHD with medication if things aren’t going well.
 If you want your child to stop taking medication, be sure to let your doctor know your plans and work with him or her to taper off the drugs slowly.

-ADD / ADHD treatment and help: Treatment starts at home
+ADHD treatment starts at home

 The benefits of “green time”

-Activities that require close attention to body movements, such as dance, gymnastics, martial arts, and skateboarding, are particularly good for kids with ADD/ADHD.
+Activities that require close attention to body movements, such as dance, gymnastics, martial arts, and skateboarding, are particularly good for kids with ADHD.
 Team sports are also a good choice.
 The social element keeps them interesting.

-The importance of sleep in ADD / ADHD treatment
+The importance of sleep in ADHD treatment